West Indies quicks excite Estwick ahead of England Tests

 "I don't know about living up to the greats, they've got to forge their own identity."

-Estwick, a former Barbados paceman, said the new crop of were showing the stamina displayed by previous generations.
+Estwick, a former Barbados paceman, said the new crop of fast bowlers were showing the stamina displayed by previous generations.

 "What we've done is improve our fitness," he said.
 "Now you can sustain pressure.
 If you look back at the 80s, that's one thing the fast bowlers had."